 “In Confirmation the soul of a baptized Christian is imprinted with a permanent seal that can be received only once and marks this individual forever as a Christian.
 The gift of the Holy Spirit is the strength from above in which this individual puts the the grace of his baptism into practice through his life and acts as a ‘witness’ for Christ.” -YouCat 205

-Being confirmed is essentially a mutual ‘yes’ declared by God and by the one being confirmed.
-The one being confirmed asserts the faith of their Baptism, and asks for the gift of the Holy Spirit that he or she may never be separated from God.
-God, for his part, affirms His belief in each one of us, and gives us the gift of His very self, promising to stay with us and to help us do all that He has called us to.
-It takes the initial choice to follow Christ in Baptism a step further: recognizing that each Christian has a distinctive role to play in the Kingdom of God.
+Being confirmed is essentially a mutual ‘yes’ declared by God and the one being confirmed.
+The one being confirmed asserts the faith of their Baptism and asks for the gift of the Holy Spirit that he or she may never be separated from God.
+God affirms His belief in each them, and gives the gift of His very self, promising to stay with them and to help them in all the joys and challenges of life.
+Confirmation takes the initial choice to follow Christ in Baptism a step further: recognizing that each Christian has a distinctive role to play in the Kingdom of God.
+St. John Henry Newman explains it beautifully: “I am created to do or to be something for which no one else has been created: I have a place in God’s counsels, in God’s world, which no one else has.
+Whether I be rich or poor, despised or esteemed by man, God knows me and calls me by name.”

 Eucharist

-“Holy Eucharist is the Sacrament in whcih Jesus gives His Body and Blood – Himself – for us, so that we too might give ourselves to him in love and be united with him in Holy Communion. …the Eucharist is the mysterious center of all these sacraments, because the historic sacrifice of Jesus on the Cross is made present during the words of consecration in a hidden, unbloody manner.” -YouCat 208
+“Holy Eucharist is the Sacrament in which Jesus gives His Body and Blood – Himself – for us, so that we too might give ourselves to him in love and be united with him in Holy Communion. …the Eucharist is the mysterious center of all these sacraments, because the historic sacrifice of Jesus on the Cross is made present during the words of consecration in a hidden, unbloody manner.” -YouCat 208

 While the other sacraments of initiation can be received only once, we are invited to participate in the Mass regularly.
 Catholics are expected to be at Mass every Sunday, and to receive communion at least once a year.
 Although it is possible and important to build up a personal prayer life, being a part of the Sunday Eucharist plugs us into the body of Christ, reminding us that we do not do this walk alone (and our own faith builds up others.)
 To ensure that we have a proper hunger for Christ we also choose to fast (eat nothing and drink only water) an hour before communion.
-Many also make a point of attending Church in some of their finest clothes (their Sunday best) in recognition of the divine encounter offered to them each and every Sunday.
+Many also make a point of attending Church in some of their finest clothes (their Sunday best) in recognition of the divine encounter offered to them every Sunday.